Mass No. 2 (Bruckner): Version 2 (1882)

 About 100 recordings of Bruckner's Mass No. 2 have been issued.
-The first recording of the mass was by Hermann Odermatt with the Gregorius-Chor and Orchester der Liebfrauenkirche, Zürich in 1930 (78 rpm Christschall 37-41).
+The first recording of the mass was by Hermann Odermatt with the Gregorius-Chor and Orchester of Liebfrauenkirche, Zürich in 1930 (78 rpm Christschall 37-41).

 Of the recordings from the LP era, Eugen Jochum's recording with the Bavarian Radio Symphony Orchestra and Chorus on Deutsche Grammophon has been remastered to CD.
 Matthew Best's more recent recording with the Corydon Singers has been critically acclaimed.

-Other excellent recordings, according to Hans Roelofs, are i.a. those by Roger Norrington, Hellmut Wormsbächer, Philippe Herreweghe, Simon Halsey, Frieder Bernius, Ingemar Månsson, Helmuth Rilling, Marcus Creed, Winfried Toll and Otto Kargl.
+Other excellent recordings, according to Hans Roelofs, are i.a. those by Roger Norrington, Hellmut Wormsbächer, Philippe Herreweghe, Simon Halsey, Frieder Bernius, Ingemar Månsson, Helmuth Rilling, Marcus Creed, Winfried Toll and Otto Kargl.Bernius particularly insists on the modernity of the score: the Mass is heard here in all its audacity.
+The highlight of the Mass is the poignant "Dona nobis pacem" in the Agnus Dei.The music lover, who wants to experience the "environment" of a church interior, experiences with Kargl an atmospherically dense, dark, murmuring, sonorous recording with convincingly captured church acoustics – a recording that is able to captivate the listener.